BetterDigitalServices/bluearrow/README.md

 * Follow the [WP quick start instructions for App Engine](https://googlecloudplatform.github.io/appengine-php-wordpress-starter-project/)

-## Note on Let's Encrypt Certificates

-The certificates for this site have been generated using http://www.letsencrypt.org/, using the following instructions: [https://medium.com/@samthor/let-s-encrypt-with-app-engine-8047b0642895#.v3kidstc8](https://medium.com/@samthor/let-s-encrypt-with-app-engine-8047b0642895#.v3kidstc8)

-This means you need to renew your certificate every three months - don't forget to do that!

-In practice what you need to do is run letsencrypt cli every few months, follow the console instructions on what challenge key you'll upload into .well-known/acme-challenge, and re-deploy your website.

 ### Deployment using Docker

 Build theme assets using instructions in the previous section.